 Tire pressure varies between each manufacturer and style of the tire.

 To learn more about tire pressure information and what happens when you over inflate your tires click here:

-Golf cart tire rotation is usually driven by how much you use your cart.
+A golf cart tire rotation schedule is usually driven by how much you use your cart.
 Even tire wear is desirable to extend the life of a set of tires.
 If you have a problem with the suspension on your golf cart and the tires are wearing uneven, rotating your tires will not help.

 Normal wear can be caused by just the weight difference between the front and back of the cart.
 Keeping tire wear even can be as simple as rotating them periodically.

 I normally just use the jack from my car to lift the golf cart.
 Most cars will have a scissor jack that will fit under the suspension of the golf cart.